corticon/corticon.js-samples/DynamicForms/docs/AuthoringDecisionService.md

 ![uiContainerAndControls](images/uiContainerAndControls.jpg)

-Once all rulesheets in the ruleflow have been arranged and [tested](https://github.com/corticon/corticon.js-samples/tree/master/DynamicForms#testing-the-rules), the ruleflow is deployed as a JavaScript Decision Service bundle--a single file called 'decisionServiceBundle.js'.
+Once all rulesheets in the ruleflow have been arranged and [tested](https://github.com/corticon/corticon.js-samples/tree/master/DynamicForms#testing-the-rules), the ruleflow is deployed as a JavaScript Decision Service bundle--a single file called `decisionServiceBundle.js`.

-## Decision Services
+## What the CSC needs from the rules

 The decision service informs the front end UI each and every prompt to present to the user, throughout the form.
 It likewise may define whether to execute a decision/computation in the background before moving on to subsequent stages.

 The content presented in the form at a given point can define different paths depending upon